TizzyT566/BijouDB/README.md

 ## References
 In SQL we have `PRIMARY KEY` and `FOREIGN KEY` to link relationships between tables.

 Here we have the concept of  references.
-Its very similar in concept.
+Its very similar in concept but is a one-many relationship.

 References prevent a Record from being deleted if it has child references.